Ly-20664/Spotify-Music-Player/README.md

 The Spotify Playlist Manager is a Python application that interfaces with the Spotify Web API to manage user playlists.
 This tool allows users to list their playlists, view specific tracks within those playlists, create new playlists, add tracks to playlists, and receive song recommendations.
 The application utilizes the Spotipy library, which simplifies the use of the Spotify Web API.

 ## Features
-- **List User Playlists: Display all playlists associated with the user's Spotify account.
+- **List User Playlists**: Display all playlists associated with the user's Spotify account.
-- **View Playlist Tracks: Show all tracks within a specific playlist.
+- **View Playlist Tracks**: Show all tracks within a specific playlist.
 - **Create a New Playlist**: Allow users to create new playlists with a custom name and description.
 - **Add Tracks to a Playlist**: Add specified tracks to a chosen playlist.
 - **Get Recommendations for a Playlist**: Generate song recommendations based on the tracks in a specified playlist.
-- **Fetch Top Tracks of the Month: Retrieve and display the user's top month tracks.
+- **Fetch Top Tracks of the Month**: Retrieve and display the user's top month tracks.
-- **Fetch Recently Played Tracks: Retrieve and display the user's most recently played tracks.
+- **Fetch Recently Played Tracks**: Retrieve and display the user's most recently played tracks.
-- **Search for Tracks: Search for tracks based on a user query.
+- **Search for Tracks**: Search for tracks based on a user query.
-- **Get Recommended Songs: Generate song recommendations based on the user's top tracks or artists.
+- **Get Recommended Songs**: Generate song recommendations based on the user's top tracks or artists.
-- **Light mode & Dark mode for user preferences
+- **Light mode & Dark mode**: Allow user to toggle different colors and contrast for user preferences.

 ## Prerequisites
 - Python 3.6 or higher